 Happy 4th of July!
 This marks the 239th birthday of our great nation.
 While there have been recent tragedies, like the Charleston church shooting, which create heartbreaking pain and sorrow, we'll always strive to rise above these challenges and stand as one nation.
 Please take a moment this 4th of July to reflect on our country's values of liberty and justice, as you celebrate with your friends and family.

-As always, please contact me at 586-6830 or firstname.lastname@example.org if I can help you or your family in any way.
-You can also follow me on Twitter @senmikegabbard, Instagram @sengabbard, or Facebook at www.facebook.com/senmikegabbard.
+And as always, please feel free to contact me at 586-6830 or email firstname.lastname@example.org if I can help you or your family in any way.
+You can also follow me on Twitter @senmikegabbard, Instagram @sengabbard, or Facebook at https://www.facebook.com/senmikegabbard.

 Please be advised that these pages may contain links to external Internet sites

 established by other entities.
 The Hawaii State Legislature does not maintain, review,

 or endorse these sites and is not responsible for their content.